theozaurus/retry-js/README.md

 This is useful for situations where you have non blocking code that uses callback when a result is returned (e.g. a jQuery AJAX request).

+## Callbacks

+We can add as many callbacks as we need for success or failure as well (see [callback-js](http://github.com/theozaurus/callback-js)):

+    retry.onSuccess.add(function(){ console.info("Me too")});
+    retry.onSuccess.add(function(){ console.info("and me!")});

+## Fallback

+The fallback specifies how the interval changes over time.
+Often it's useful to get behaviour whereby we intially retry quickly, then ease off.
+We can use the fallback function to describe this logic.

-The fallback logic is totally customisable, and has `this` set to the retry object.
-For example if we wanted a fallback mechanism that increases the wait by interval for each attempt we could write:
+For example if we wanted a fallback mechanism that increases the wait by `interval` for each attempt we could write:

     var retry = new Retry();
     retry.fallback(function(){
       return this.attempt() * this.interval();
     });

-There are some standard fallback functions to get you started.
+There are also some standard fallback functions to get started with.

-    - `Retry.Fallbacks.Constant`, will always return the interval.
+    - `Retry.Fallbacks.Constant`, will always return the same interval.
     - `Retry.Fallbacks.Fibonacci`, will increase the interval in a similar way to a fibonacci sequence

 Tests